-Here the future meets tradition in the state-of-the-art building that spans over 80,000 square meters housing a vast library, theater, cinema, idea lab, and a knowledge tower.
+Here, the future meets tradition in the state-of-the-art building over 80,000 square meters, housing a vast library, theater, cinema, idea lab, and a knowledge tower.

 It also has a range of galleries and installations designed to inspire, engage, and delight.

-The younger audience particularly enjoys the Children’s Museum with its sea of Jenga blocks, the illusion room, the infinity mirror room, coloring corner, and indoor cave.
+The younger audience particularly enjoys the Children’s Museum with its sea of Jenga blocks, the illusion room, the infinity mirror room, the coloring corner, and the indoor cave.

 Check the center’s schedule of events for workshops, talks, and performances.
 The entrance is free, but the events and the cinema do require tickets.

 Energy Exhibit Dhahran

 Just a short distance from Ithra is the Dhahran Energy Exhibit, a hands-on voyage into the petroleum world.
 It’s science, technology, and energy.

 Don’t miss the cutting-edge exhibits; the focal point of this exhibit is a 12-player interactive game played on a touch-screen gaming screen.